 We can provide you with an Apostille for any of your company's documents that were issued by the Secretary of State in Delaware.

-As the owner of a Delaware company, it is important that you understand the state of Delaware's annual corporate compliance requirements.
+As the owner of a Delaware company, it is important that you understand the State of Delaware's annual corporate compliance requirements.
+Even as a Delaware corporation or LLC without U.S. residents, your company must still remain compliant.
 The two major aspects of compliance you will be required to maintain are:

 Many international business owners wish to establish a U.S. presence or need a U.S. address.
-We offer both a reliable mail fowarding service as well as a virtual office service.
+We offer both a reliable mail forwarding service as well as a virtual office service.

 A non-U.S. resident cannot own an S corporation in the United States; therefore your Delaware company will be an LLC or a C corporation.